Key Takeaways

 Despite widespread assimilation, members of China’s many ethnic minority groups continue to hold on to some of their cultural traditions.

-By contrast, many members of groups like the Yi (彝族 Yízú), the Tibetans (藏族 Zàngzú) and the Uyghurs (维吾尔族 Wéiwú'ěrzú) still maintain a traditional lifestyle steeped in their own distinct cultural practices and beliefs.
+By contrast, many members of groups like the Yi (彝族 Yízú), the Tibetans (藏族 Zàngzú), and the Uyghurs (维吾尔族 Wéiwú'ěrzú) still maintain a traditional lifestyle steeped in their own distinct cultural practices and beliefs.

-If the areas in which they live are particularly remote, China's ethnic minority people may continue to wear traditional clothing, speak their own minority languages or dialects (方言 fāngyán), practice their own religions, and celebrate their own distinct festivals.
+If the areas in which they live are particularly remote, China’s ethnic minority people may continue to wear traditional clothing, speak their own minority languages or dialects (方言 fāngyán), practice their own religions, and celebrate their own distinct festivals.
+You can read more about these communities in our graded reader on China’s ethnic minorities.

 two Uyghur men, one of whom is holding a little boy, inside a restaurant in China